 [Guest Post By Miodrag Kablinovic]

-Imagine a food that helps you to lose weight, prevent disease, boost your overall health and tastes terrific.
+Imagine food that helps you to lose weight, prevent disease, boost your overall health and taste terrific.

 It must be extremely expensive or magic, right?
 No!

 You don’t have to visit your doctor or buy supplements.
 Just go to your grocery store and buy a bunch of different berries.

 Berries are special because they contain a high amount of phytochemicals.

 These nutrients have numerous health benefits, ranging from antioxidants to hormone balancing and providing your body with dietary fiber, which helps you to lose weight.

 So grab a handful of blueberries, raspberries, blackberries, strawberries and any other berries you can find.
 Here are more convincing reasons to add berries to your daily diet:

 A study proved that women who eat a portion of blueberries or two handfuls of strawberries every week experience a reduced cognitive decline over the years compared to participants who went without these nutrition powerhouses.

 More than 16,000 women over the age of 70 participated in this study.
 The women with the highest berry consumption delayed their age-related mental decline by more than two years.

 Elizabeth Devore, the author of the study, explained that the reason for this might be found in a class of compounds called anthocyanidins.